heptarch/heptarch.github.io/drafts/portfolio.md

 solid purple; line-height:1.5">
 <b>Derisking limits.</b><br>

-In the $\lambda \to 0$ derisked limit, investments are proportional to expected return and inverse variance, but as $\lambda \to 1$, to inverse variance only.
+In the $\lambda \to 0$ derisked limit, optimal investments are proportional to expected return and inverse variance, but as $\lambda \to 1$, to inverse variance only.
+General $\lambda$ interpolates between these regimes.
 </div>

 For simplicity, let's assume our bets are independent.<label for="sn-1"